 Barstow, CA: Barstow is an important Route 66 stop in California, with a couple of museums and several quirky attractions.

-Here you can visit the Route 66 Museum, which showcases the history of the Mother Road, and view the Old Woman Meteorite, the largest found in California.
+Here you can visit the Route 66 Museum, which showcases the history of the Mother Road, and view the Old Woman Meteorite, the largest found in California (and the second largest in the USA!).

 You will also find the oldest surviving Del Taco in Barstow, and a train car McDonald’s.